 Five to Buy

 Object Lessons columnist Megan Wilson is the owner of Ancient Industries and the curator of the Remodelista 100, a collection of everyday essential objects presented in the Remodelista book.
-Watch for her column every Tuesday, and have a look at her past lessons on iconic designs, including the Humble Cotton Cleaning Cloth.
+Have a look at her past lessons on iconic designs, including:

 N.B.: This post is an update; the original story ran on October 21, 2014.